Question: How do I check a document with Grammarian PRO3 X? Answer:

 Question: Monterey 12.x: The Grammarian menu does not show up after installation.
 Answer:

-If a Grammarian item is listed in the System Preferences/Keyboard/Input Sources list but (Grammarian item) is not present in the flag menu, you must delete the Grammarian item from the Input Sources list and then re-add it.
+If a Grammarian item is listed in the System Preferences/Keyboard/Input Sources list but (Grammarian item) is not present in the flag menu or US menu, you must delete the Grammarian item from the Input Sources list and then re-add it.
 This resets the listing and Input menu activation setting.

 Click on the minus sign. then click the plus sign.
 Grammarian will show up in the flag menu now.
-In the flag menu, select the Grammarian item to 'ON'.
+In the flag menu or US menu, select the Grammarian item to 'ON'.

 With Monterey, we have also found that a restart (reboot) sometimes cures some input menu update problems as the macOS system updates its preferences on a restart.
 The system manages the Input menu and keeps preferences for it.